-Councilor, Buchanan & Mitchell, P.C.
-(CBM), a Bethesda, MD-based accounting and advisory firm, and individual team members, donated $1,170 to several organizations to honor Women’s History Month in March.
+Councilor, Buchanan & Mitchell (CBM) and individual team members, donated $1,170 to several organizations to honor Women’s History Month in March.
 The campaign, spearheaded by D-PATH, an internal employee affinity group dedicated to supporting diversity and inclusion, is part of CBM100-Charities, a two-year initiative to celebrate the firm’s 100th anniversary through team-wide charitable giving and volunteerism.

 Donations benefited the Women’s Economic Future Fund, the DC chapter of the Accounting & Financial Women’s Alliance and other organizations that contribute to or promote the betterment of women’s lives, health, education or safety.

 “CBM has long embraced the important role that women play in business, the not-for-profit sector and throughout the world,” said CBM President and Managing Partner Daniel L. Weaver, CPA.
 “Their talents and leadership have contributed significantly to society and we, in particular, are proud to be the firm where Edna Nick, the first woman to pass the CPA exam in Virginia, became a partner in 1937.
 CBM will continue to champion the advancement of women within our team and wherever we believe we can have an impact.”